DuckEverlasting/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites load different pages depending on what device is accessing it.
+Responsive websites have one version of the page, which changes it's layout based on the viewport width.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means building a responsive website for mobile users first, then adapting that for desktop users user media queries (with min-width).
+Desktop first is the reverse, starting with desktop and moving to mobile (with max-width).

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+This means that in most browsers, the default font size when using 1rem will be 16px.

 4. How would you describe preprocessing to someone new to CSS?

+A preprocessor is like a workshop or a staging ground in which you prepare your CSS code.
+It has tools that make organizing and writing the code easier, but since it isn't actually CSS it has to be converted back (using a compiler) before the code is actually used.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I love importing.
+I've been waiting for it.
+It is good.
+I am so far frustrated by LESS's built in functions.
+(As opposed to the custom ones we make.)
+I haven't figured them out yet.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.